 Single-zone systems are designed for a single space with one outdoor condenser matched to one indoor head.
 A multi-zone system will allow you to have several indoor heads connected to one outdoor condenser.
 The option you choose will largely depend on your home's design as well as the number of zones in your home that you would like to heat or cool.
 This distinction may also be referred to as "multi-head vs. single-head."

-Ductless systems are a type of air-source with heat pump technology that is sometimes referred to as mini-split systems or split-ductless systems.
-These systems come with a compressor and condenser outside the home and a small air handler unit mounted on the wall or ceiling inside.
-The two parts are connected by a refrigerant line and work by transferring heat rather than converting it from fuel, as combustion heating systems do.
+Ductless systems are a type of air source heat pump, also known as mini-split systems or split-ductless systems.
+These systems feature a compressor and condenser outside the home — and a small air handler unit mounted on the wall or ceiling inside.
+A refrigerant line connects these two parts and they work by transferring heat rather than converting it from fuel, as combustion heating systems do.

 In homes without existing ductwork, ductless systems make a great option.
 Ductless applications require minimal construction and are well-suited for retrofit applications.
 They require a non-invasive installation, needing only a three-inch hole through the wall to connect the outdoor condenser and the indoor units.
 Ductless heating and cooling units can be installed in home additions, new constructions, condominiums, apartments, and more, providing precise comfort to specific rooms.

 Simply put, ducted systems use ductwork.
-If your home already has a distribution system or the home will be a new construction, you might consider this option.
-The condenser is located outdoors, and the indoor unit moves conditioned air into living spaces through the ductwork.
-These systems are very convenient and easy to install in buildings where there is a duct system already in place and it is in good shape.
+You might consider this option if your home already has a distribution system or will have new construction.
+The condenser is outdoors, and the indoor unit moves conditioned air into living spaces through ductwork, just like a central AC system would.
+These systems are very convenient and easy to install in buildings with a duct system already in place that's in good shape.

-Most people think heat pumps are solely for the purpose of heating and cooling their homes.
-But heat pumps perform another very important function- heating the water for your house!
+Most people think heat pumps are solely for heating and cooling their homes.
+But heat pumps perform another important function — heating the water for your house!

 Heat pump water heaters use electricity to move heat from one place to another rather than generating heat directly.
-To move this heat, they basically work like refrigerators but in reverse.
-Refrigerators pull the heat from inside and dump it into the surrounding air, whereas a heat pump water heater pulls the heat from its surroundings and dumps it into a tank to heat the water.
+To move this heat, they work like refrigerators but in reverse.
+Refrigerators pull heat from inside the appliance and dump it into the surrounding air, whereas a heat pump water heater pulls the heat from the surrounding air and dumps it into a tank to heat the water.

-If you're interested in a ductless heat pump system for your The Finger Lakes home, Halco can help.
+If you're interested in a heat pump for your Finger Lakes home, Halco can help.
 Our experts will evaluate your home and help you determine the best system for your needs.
-We can design a system that allows for zoning or heating/cooling individual rooms very easily, and with high-efficiency and lower costs.
+We can design a system that allows for zoning or heating/cooling individual rooms very easily, with high-efficiency and lower costs!

 Contact us today to get an estimate on any of our heat pump services in The Finger Lakes region including Geneva, Penfield, Brockport, Hilton, Spencerport, Rochester, Ithaca, Syracuse, and nearby!